Economics of Inequality: Measures and Findings

 Objectif

 The objective of this course is to present recent – and less recent - work on income and wealth inequality with a focus on long run inequality and its determinants, lifetime inequality and intergenerational mobility.
-It focuses on applied work but intends to mix theoretical and empirical approaches.
-The evaluation consists of presenting an academic paper and writing an referee report.
+It intends to mix theoretical and empirical approaches.

 Plan